Giraffes and Robots

 I draw on paper or canvas and sometimes use my computer to combine my paintings, drawings and photography.
 I have also created logos and freelance illustrations for various companies and publications in Europe and the US.

-One year ago, I decided that I wanted to create a studio of my own where people could not only buy my work, but also feel that they were entering one of my bright and happy illustrations.
+Four years ago, I decided that I wanted to create a pop art studio of my own where people could not only buy my work, but also feel that they were entering one of my bright and happy illustrations.
 I feel that the media nowadays focuses too much on sadness and misery and my art is my small contribution towards promoting a positive outlook instead.
 When people come into my studio they automatically smile and a smile can go a long way to making a difference.
 I realize how powerful art can be in eliciting emotions and therefore my artistic philosophy is to make art that makes you smile.
 I make art as an antidote to unhappiness.

 For wholesale inquiries and commissions: firstname.lastname@example.org

 ASH’s work has been exhibited, featured and is in collections around the world:

 - Illustrations- Por La Ventana Art Publication, San Juan, Puerto Rico 2006.